JaybeeH32/TimeSeriesClusteringNMF/LINE/README.md

 To do this, just enter the command line:

-python save_adjacency.py --dataset Beef --eps 0.1 --ptb 0
+python save_adjacency.py --dataset Beef --eps 0.1

 --dataset: precise the dataset
 --eps: precise the value of eps
---ptb: precise if the dataset is the ptb or not

 Then, on another environnement, you need to enter the command line: (Replace Beef and 0.1 by your value of dataset and eps)

-python line/main.py --input adjacency/.Beef;eps=0.1.npz --output embeddings/.Beef;eps=0.1.line.embeddings --iter 200 --proximity second-order
+python line_main.py --input adjacency/.Beef;eps=0.1.npz --output embeddings/.Beef;eps=0.1.line.embeddings --iter 500 --proximity second-order

 python evaluate_tencent.py --emb embeddings/.Coffee;eps=0.478297.line.embeddings --net adjacency/.Coffee;eps=0.478297.npz --testdir output